Wilfredwongkc/tp/docs/UserGuide.md

 #### Redoing a command: `redo`

-This command allows you to redo a command after using an `undo` command, just in case you undid it accidentally.
+This command allows you to redo a command after using an `undo` command, if you undid it accidentally.

 Format: `redo`